-Restriction on Civil Proceedings 38.

-No civil proceeding of any kind whatsoever shall, without the written consent of the Attorney-General, be brought against any person for damages or compensation in respect of any measures taken or to be taken under this Law to prevent the spread of any infectious disease.
+Restriction on civil proceedings.
+38. No civil proceeding of any kind whatsover shall, without the written consent of the Attorney-General, be brought against any person for damages or compensation in respect of any measures taken or to be taken under this Law to prevent the spread of any infectious disease.

-Presumption of knowledge Where a person in charge of or in attendance on or living with a person suffering from an infectious disease is charged with an offence against this law relative to such infectious disease, he shall be presumed to have known of the existence of such disease in such person unless and until he shows to the satisfaction of the court that he had not such knowledge and could not with reasonable diligence have obtained such knowledge.
+39. Where a person in charge of or in attendance on or living Presumption with a person suffering from an infectious disease is charged with of knowledge. an offence against this law relative to such infectious disease, he shall be presumed to have known of the existence of such disease in such person unless and until he shows to the satisfaction of the court that he had not such knowledge and could not with reasonable diligence have obtained such knowledge.

-Power to make rules The Governor may make rules-
+40. The Governor may make rules-